Profile picture of: Mohamed Mahmoud

 Biography

-Dr. Mahmoud is currently working as a tenured Associate Professor at Galala University.
+Dr. Mahmoud is currently working as a tenured Associate Professor at National Research Centre and Galala University.
 Armed with interdisciplinary education and training, Dr. Mahmoud is a long-term scientist working on strengthening environmental management and pollution control, especially for value-added resource recovery (i.e., clean water, renewable energy, and nutrients) from wastewater and biomass and for addressing sanitation issues in resource-poor, developing countries, ensuring safe water and sludge reuse.
 His research interests are strongly linked to the UN sustainable development goals (SDG), particularly focusing on SDG 3, SDG 6, SDG 7, SDG 9, and SDG 13.
 His key research objective is to incorporate fundamental findings into process models for system design, performance prediction, and technology enhancement.
 Over the past seven years, he has been able to secure up to 500,000 USD in funding as a PI or co-PI.
 In addition, he has been able to start a scientific collaboration with scientists in different countries, including the USA, France, Italy, the UK, Ireland, and Germany.

 Dr. Mahmoud completed his Ph.D. degree in the civil, environmental, and sustainable engineering program at Arizona State University.
 His Ph.D. studies were supported financially by the prestigious Ph.D. fellowship sponsored by the Egyptian Ministry of Higher Education as well as ASU’s Graduate Completion Fellowship, ASU’s Faculty Emeriti Fellowship, Arizona Water Association Scholarship, and ASU’s Graduate Research Support Program (GRSP) fellowship.
 In his Ph.D. research, Dr. Mahmoud explored a new microbial technology, the microbial electrochemical cell (MXCs), which offers promise to capture the energy value of organic matter in various waste streams and biomass.
 Although MXCs offer significant advantages, such as low energy requirements and green energy recovery, poor operational stability and energy recovery still prevent MXCs from being commercialized.
 His research primarily focused on making the MXC technology an energy-positive process by improving electron recovery and current density generated from recalcitrant organic wastewater, such as landfill leachate.